openwdl/wdl/tests/README.md

 The "Example input" is only required if the example has required inputs.

 The "Example output" section is used to validate the outputs of the workflow/task executed with the example inputs.
-Any output of the workflow/task that doesn't appear in the example output JSON is ignored.
+If an output should not be validated, it must be listed in the `exclude_outputs` configuration parameter.

 An example can import another example using its file name.